Stubsy/stubsy-void-packages/README.md

 # stubsy-void-packages

-My own package templates for what doesn't meet the void-packages requirements.
+My own package templates that doesn't meet the void-packages requirements or haven't been contributed yet.

 I use symlinks to void-packages/srcpkgs so they are all available in the same place: